MrMobbi/ft_malloc/README.md

 ---

 ## Introduction
-This project is a custom implementation of the `malloc` function in C, designed to manage memory allocation without relying on the standard library version.
+This project is a custom implementation of the malloc function in C, developed entirely independently of the standard C library.
-This project have been created by 42 to
+The primary objective was to recreate the memory allocation functionality by utilizing the mmap system call, enabling efficient management of dynamic memory.

+In this implementation, I have designed three distinct heap regions to cater to different memory allocation needs: **TINY**, **SMALL**, and **BIG**.
+Each heap serves specific size requirements, optimizing memory usage and performance for various scenarios.
+This structured approach allows for more granular control over memory management, enhancing the efficiency of dynamic memory allocation in C.

 This README explains the thought process behind the design, key features of the implementation, and how to use and test it.

 ## Understanding Memory Allocation